rdybarra/placeholder-label/README.md

 babel src/placeholder-label.js -o build/placeholder-label.js
 ```

-The webpack stuff is confirm that it works with webpack.
-I use `webpack` to build out `/build/main.js`.

 I knew I wanted the code to be used both as an inline script and as a module.
 I found some guidance here: http://oli.me.uk/2013/07/21/exporting-through-amd-commonjs-and-the-global-object/

 Constructive criticism is welcome.